arangodb/docs/3.11/graphs-enterprise-graphs-getting-started.md

 This example describes a scenario in which the collections names have changed, assuming that you have renamed `old_vertices` to `vertices`.
-For the vertex data this change is not relevant, the `_id` values is adjust automatically, so you can import the data again, and just target the new collection name:
+For the vertex data this change is not relevant, the `_id` values are adjusted automatically, so you can import the data again, and just target the new collection name:

 ```sh
 arangoimport --collection vertices --file docOutput/old_vertices.jsonl